VahidFarahmandian/Jinget/README.md

 **NOTE** `Jinget.Blazor` has been moved to : https://github.com/VahidFarahmandian/jinget.blazor

-Jinget is a framework written using .NET 6.0 , and built using DDD+CQRS.
+Jinget is a framework written using .NET, and built using DDD+CQRS.
 Jinget boosts your productivity by providing robust infrastructure for source codes.

 Jinget provides the following benefits:

 - Easy to config data access layer using Entity Framework Core and Dapper
 - Communicating with external services and web APIs(SOAP, RestFul and gRPC services)
-- Logging requests and responses into variouse destinations such as File, SQL Server database or Elasticsearch
+- Logging requests and responses into variouse destinations such as File or Elasticsearch
+- easy to use exception handler
 - Robust infrastructure for authentication and authorization mechanisms
-- Versioning and tracing entities
 - Extensive collection of functionalities useful for different projects such as numerous  extension methods, helpers, converters and dynamic code providers
 - Easy to run health check infrastructure for different types of resources such as server availability, database health, web service/API's health etc.
 - Auto injected security considerations based on OWASP Top 10
+- Supports Read & Write pipelines separations

 # Which parts are available now: